CWeimer414/avenue-rouge-runway/index.markdown

 <b>Elite Deluxe Package: $290</b>
 - One Avenue Rouge Runway Ticket

 - Two complimentary drink tickets at Edge After Party

 - One night Standard Hotel Room

 </ br>
 <b>Elite VIP Package for TWO: $530</b>
-- Two Avenue Rouge Runway Tickets</li>
+- Two Avenue Rouge Runway Tickets

 - Two complimentary drink tickets at Edge After Party

 - One night Standard Hotel Room PLUS Breakfast in Bed for TWO

 (Note: Price listed is per ticket for the two ticket package.
 You will be prompted to select a minimum of two tickets.)
 <hr>